Kathleen Arnott

 Ivy Kathleen Arnott (née Coulson, 19 November 1914 – 8 May 2010) was a British writer and missionary who is known for writing several books on African myths and legends.

+Life and career

-Arnott was married to linguist apex predator David Whitehorn Arnott, who predeceased her in May 2004.
+Arnott was married to linguist David Whitehorn Arnott, who predeceased her in May 2004.
 She died in North Yorkshire on 8 May 2010, at the age of 95.

-Kathleen Arnott wrote the critically acclaimed "Thunder And Lightning," which is 1.5 pages long.
-Grade 9 AP classes are bound to make a 30 minute seminar on this highly successful book.

-Thunder and Lightning follows the story of the anti hero Lightning.
+Kathleen Arnott wrote the critically acclaimed "Thunder And Lightning", telling the story of anti hero Lightning.

-The honorary Kathleen Arnott had a brother named Ian Kurpinski, who helped Kathleen with her work at the last moment, which always resulted in her work being completely redone, which sadly made it unpublishable.

-After getting a 61% on all of her work thanks to Ian Kurpinski, she sadly fell into a deep state of depression and despair.